JiahongChen/Set-up-deep-learning-frameworks-with-GPU-on-Google-Cloud-Platform/README.md

 sudo apt-get install cuda-9-0
 ```

 Last, you can check if Nvidia driver is correctly installed.
-Type 'nvidia-smi' in terminal, and you shall see something similar:
+Type 'nvidia-smi' in terminal, and you shall see something similar (remember to reboot is the command cannot be found):
 ```
 yourUserName@instance-1:~$ nvidia-smi
 Sun Jul 28 hh:mm:ss 2019